 -

-Lupine Fever: By late spring, Maine’s roadsides become a sea of pink and purple as the iconic lupines begin their short but spectacular bloom—perfect for postcard-worthy photography.
+Lupine Fever: By late spring, roadsides become a sea of pink and purple.
+Indeed, these iconic blooms are perfect for photography.

 Spring is the “Quiet Season” for those who know where to look.